you deserve safety and joy in your body. full stop.

-My therapeutic style is borrowed from variety of modalities, including existential, somatic, humanistic, psychodynamic, cognitive behavioral, and dialectical behavioral therapy.
-All identities are welcome and deserving of quality mental healthcare.
+My therapeutic style is borrowed from variety of modalities, including existential, somatic, humanistic, psychodynamic, and cognitive behavioral.

 • Bodies are fraught.
 They are the things through which we move through the world and also the things through which we are seen.
 Our bodies don’t ever stop growing or changing.
 Even when we sit or sleep, our bodies are doing the things they need to to keep us alive.
 Amazing.
 The body is a process.